chaoticgd/ghidra-emotionengine-reloaded/README.md

 # Ghidra Emotion Engine: Reloaded [![run tests](https://github.com/chaoticgd/ghidra-emotionengine-reloaded/actions/workflows/test.yml/badge.svg?branch=main)](https://github.com/chaoticgd/ghidra-emotionengine-reloaded/actions/workflows/test.yml)
 An extension for Ghidra that adds support for the PlayStation 2.

-The core MIPS/FPU/COP0 instruction are based off the MIPS32/64 processor included in Ghidra, with superfluous instructions stripped out and some instructions modified.

-The following instuction sets are currently supported:

- 1. The core MIPS instruction set
- 2. The EE core instruction set (MMI, etc)
- 3. COP0 (System control processor) instruction set
- 4. COP1 (FPU) instruction set
- 5. COP2 (VU0) macro instruction set

-This extension is based on the original [ghidra-emotionengine](https://github.com/beardypig/ghidra-emotionengine) project, with a number or changes:
+This extension is based on the original [ghidra-emotionengine](https://github.com/beardypig/ghidra-emotionengine) project, with a number or changes.

+## Features

+- Disassemble and decompile EE-specific instruction sets (MMI, VU0 macro mode, etc).
+- Recover data types, functions and global variables from ELF files with `.mdebug` sections with the included STABS Analyzer.
+- Import PCSX2 save states.
+- Fix references to global variables with the MIPS-R5900 Constant Reference Analyzer.
 - Support for Ghidra 10.2.3.
-- The VU macro and MMI instruction implementations have	been replaced with pcodeop stubs.
-This is a bit subjective, but I think it helps a lot.
-- Support for disassembling VU microcode has been removed.
-If you want to reverse a VU microprogram may I suggest having a look at [vutrace](https://github.com/chaoticgd/vutrace).

 ## Installation